Select your cookie preferences

 Communication over TCP port 443

-Add the following IP addresses and URLs to your firewall:
+Add these IP addresses and URLs to your firewall:

 The Elastic Disaster Recovery AWS Region-specific Console address: